-32. Who may call meetings of shareholders
+33. Who may call meetings of shareholders

-- 32.1 A director may call a meeting of shareholders, when and where the director decides. - 32.2 The Directors may call a meeting of shareholders, when and where the Directors decide. - 32.3 The Directors must call a meeting of shareholders when requested by the shareholders specified in the Corporations Act 2001. - 32.4 The shareholders specified in the Corporations Act 2001 may call a meeting of shareholders.
+- 33.1 The Directors may call a meeting of shareholders - 33.2 The Directors must call a meeting of shareholders when requested by the shareholders specified in the Corporations Act 2001. - 33.3 The shareholders specified in the Corporations Act 2001 may call a meeting of shareholders.

-33. How to call meetings of shareholders
+34. How to call meetings of shareholders

-- 33.1 At least 28 days' notice must be given of a general meeting.
-However, unless prohibited by the Corporations Act 2001, the Company may call on shorter notice: - (a) an annual general meeting, if all the shareholders entitled to attend and vote at the annual general meeting agree beforehand; and - (b) any other general meeting, if shareholders with at least 95% of the votes that may be cast at the meeting agree beforehand. - 33.2 Notice of a meeting must be given to shareholders, directors, the auditor and, if the Company is Listed, the ASX. - 33.3 A notice of a general meeting must: - (a) set out the place, date and time for the meeting; - (b) state the general nature of the meeting's business; - (c) if a special resolution is to be proposed at the meeting set out an intention to propose the special resolution and state the resolution; and - (d) contain a statement setting out the following information: - (1) that the shareholder has the right to appoint a proxy; - (2) that the proxy need not be a shareholder of the Company; and - (3) that a shareholder who is entitled to cast two or more votes may appoint two proxies and may specify the proportion or number of votes each proxy is appointed to exercise; - (e) contain anything else required by the Corporations Act 2001; and - (f) if the Company is Listed: - (1) specify a place and a fax number, and may specify an electronic address, for the purposes of receipt of proxy appointments; and - (2) contain a proxy form in accordance with the Listing Rules; and
+- 34.1 The Company may give such notice of a general meeting as is permitted by the Corporations Act 2001. - Notice of a meeting must be given to shareholders, directors, the auditor and, if the Company is Listed, the ASX. - 34.3 A notice of a general meeting must: - (a) set out one or more places (if any) and/or one or more technologies (if any) through which the member will be able to attend; - (b) state the date and time for the meeting; - (c) state the general nature of the meeting's business; - (d) if a special resolution is to be proposed at the meeting, set out an intention to propose the special resolution and state the resolution; - (e) contain a statement setting out the following information: - (1) that the shareholder has the right to appoint a proxy; - (2) that the proxy need not be a shareholder of the Company; and - (3) that a shareholder who is entitled to cast two or more votes may appoint two proxies and may specify the proportion or number of votes each proxy is appointed to exercise; - (f) contain anything else required by the Corporations Act 2001; and - (g) if the Company is Listed: - (1) contain a proxy form in accordance with the Listing Rules; and - (2) contain anything else required by the Listing Rules. - 34.4 The business of an annual general meeting may include any of the following, even if not referred to in the notice of meeting: - (a) the consideration of the annual financial report, Directors' report and auditor's report; - (b) the election of directors; - (c) the appointment of the auditor; and - (d) the fixing of the auditor's remuneration. - Non-receipt of notice of a meeting, or failure to give proper notice of a meeting to a person entitled to receive it, does not invalidate anything done at the meeting if: - (a) the failure was accidental;

-- (3) contain anything else required by the Listing Rules. - 33.4 The business of an annual general meeting may include any of the following, even if not referred to in the notice of meeting: - (a) the consideration of the annual financial report, Directors' report and auditor's report; - (b) the election of directors; - (c) the appointment of the auditor; and - (d) the fixing of the auditor's remuneration. - 33.5 Non-receipt of notice of a meeting, or failure to give proper notice of a meeting to a person entitled to receive it, does not invalidate anything done at the meeting if: - (a) the failure was accidental; - (b) the person gives notice to the Company that the person waives proper notice or agrees to the thing done at the meeting; or - (c) the person attends the meeting and: - (1) does not object at the start of the meeting to the holding of the meeting; or - (2) if the notice omitted an item of business, does not object to the consideration of the business when it is presented to the meeting.
+- (b) the person gives notice to the Company that the person waives proper notice or agrees to the thing done at the meeting; or - (c) the person attends the meeting and: - (1) does not object at the start of the meeting to the holding of the meeting; or - (2) if the notice omitted an item of business, does not object to the consideration of the business when it is presented to the meeting.

-34. Membership at a specified time
+35. Membership at a specified time